tanaikech/FilesApp/README.md

   - If you use `null` for this, all kinds of files are retrieved.
 - **fields** : fields of files you want to retrieve.
 Please use as a string.
 This value is the same to `fields` which is used at [files.list of Drive API](https://developers.google.com/drive/api/v3/reference/files/list).
   - If you want to retrieve the filename and ID of files, you can use `"files(id,name)"`
+- **accessToken** : When you want to give the access token except for `ScriptApp.getOAuthToken()`, please use this.
+When this is not used, `ScriptApp.getOAuthToken()` is used as the default access token.
+For example, when this is used, the file list in Drive of the service account can be retrieved.

 # Samples